-In all our classrooms at Harleston Primary School we have amazing teaching assistants who support children with their learning.
+In all our classrooms at Harleston Primary Academy we have amazing teaching assistants who support children with their learning.
 Children who have gaps in their knowledge are supported through our intervention groups as well as by their teachers in each phase.

-We expect all children at Harleston Primary School to have a secure grasp of the multiplication tables.
+We expect all children at Harleston Primary Academy to have a secure grasp of the multiplication tables.
 Just like learning to walk before you can run, learning multiplication and memorising the times tables are building blocks for other maths topics taught in school – higher learning such as division, long multiplication, fractions and algebra.
 Students who do not memorise the times tables will find these levels of maths much more difficult than they need to be.
 Students who have not mastered their tables will very often fall behind in maths (and other subjects that use maths) and begin to lose confidence.
 We ask parents for support in helping their children to learn the multiplication tables.

 Below are some useful links to help your child practise their times tables.